blakeben/email-spam-detection-ml/README.md

 ## Dataset

 The dataset used in this project contains various email texts labeled as 'spam' or 'non-spam'.
-Due to privacy concerns, the dataset is not included in this repository.

 ## Author